Spring 2025

 COMM 110: Fundamentals of Public Speaking**

-Tuesdays and Thursdays, 4:00 pm - 5:30 pm 3 credits
+Monday and Wednesday, 4:15 pm - 5:30 pm 3 credits

 Students will learn to present introductions; present impromptu and manuscript speeches; perform exercises to improve public speaking technique; create outlines; and present informative and persuasive speeches.
 Overall GPA 80 or higher, ELA (if taken) 65+ If not taken at least 80 or higher average in all H.S.
 ENG courses taken.

-DD101: Introduction to Digital Toolbox**
+DD 101: Introduction to Digital Toolbox

-Tuesday and Thursdays 4:00 pm – 5:30 pm 3 credits
+Tuesday and Thursdays 4:15 pm – 5:30 pm 3 credits

 Students who are interested in graphic or digital design and animation will learn essential software, including the Adobe Creative Suite (Photoshop, Illustrator, etc.), Apple’s iMovie, Garage Band, and PowerPoint.
 Students must be committed to visiting the Hostos computer lab or lab with appropriate software outside of class time in order to complete and submit assignments.